BUS 144: Business Communication

-- Go to the College of Marin bookstore in Kentfield and purchase the book listed above with the specific ISBN; the average cost runs around $165.
-This includes a website access code you will need, and your final grade will be based on some of the activities at the site.
-Books purchased online, other than from the publisher, will not have this website access code.
+- Go to the College of Marin bookstore in Kentfield and purchase the book listed under BUS 144; the average cost runs around $165.
+This includes a Website access code you will need.

 - Call the College of Marin bookstore at (415) 485-9394, and speak with Kathy Gold about mailing the text.